mpdnes/transcript-analysis-pipeline/README.md

 # Version Control History:

-Version .1 - 03/01/23
+Version 0.1 - 03/01/23

 	Uploaded current TAP project file to GitHub.

 	Synchronized Git and Githup.
 Taught Thomas how to use this blasted thing.

+Version 0.1.1 - 03/16/23

+	Had to create entirely new project file due to errors in setting up GitHub Repo.

+	Repo should be correct.

+	Invited Thomas back onto GitHub Repo.